fuzzwizard/blog.mitchsmall.io/src/posts/is-isogram.md

 Say you're given a coding challenge:

-> Determine whether a given word (or string) is an isogram using JavasScript.
+> Determine whether a given word (or string) is an isogram using JavaScript.
 An isogram is a word without duplicate letters.

 The algorithim I'd use here doesn't stray far from the realm of simple human reasoning: